Smithfield Foods: 2013 purchase by Shuanghui Group

 On May 29, 2013, WH Group, then known as Shuanghui Group and sometimes also Shineway Group, the largest meat producer in China, announced the purchase of Smithfield Foods for $4.72 billion, a sale first suggested in 2009.
 At the time of the deal, although it had 475 million pigs of its own, roughly 60 percent of the global total.
 According to Lynn Waltz, the Chinese ate 85.3 pounds of pork per person in 2012, compared to 59.3 in the US.

 Shuanghui said it would list Smithfield on the Hong Kong Stock Exchange after completing the takeover.
 On September 6, 2013, the US government approved Shuanghui International Holding's purchase of Smithfield Food, Inc. The deal was valued at approximately $7.1 billion, which included debt.
 It was the largest stock acquisition by a Chinese company of an American company.
 The deal included Smithfield's 146,000 acres of land, which made WH Group one of the largest overseas owners of American farmland.

 Smithfield/Circle Four pig farms in the Utah desert.

 For decades Smithfield had run its acquisitions as independent operating companies, but in 2015 it set up the "One Smithfield" initiative to unify them; Circle Four Farms in Milford, Utah, for example, became Smithfield Hog Production-Rocky Mountain Region.
 Ken Sullivan said in 2017 that he saw the company's future as a "consumer-packaged goods business".

 Mergers and acquisitions (2016-2019)

 In 2016, Smithfield purchased the Californian pork processor Clougherty Packing PLC for $145 million, along with its Farmer John and Saag's Specialty Meats brands.
 Smithfield also acquired PFFJ (Pigs for Farmer John) LLC and three of its farms from Hormel Foods Corporation.
 In August 2017 Smithfield acquired Pini Polska, Hamburger Pini, and Royal Chicken of Poland, and in September that year it announced that it would purchase two Romanian packaged-meat suppliers, Elit and Vericom.
 In 2019 it acquired Maier Com in Romania.

 Nasdaq IPO (2025)

 On Jan 28, 2025, Smithfield became publicly traded with an initial public offering of 26 million shares and was listed on the Nasdaq, though WH Group retained 90% of the company stock.
 In September 2025, An additional 19.5 million shares were sold, reducing WH Group's majority ownership to 88% of the company.

+Nathan's Famous (2026)

+On January 21, 2026, Smithfield agreed to acquire hot dog brand Nathan's Famous in a deal worth $450 million.
+Smithfield already had an exclusive license to manufacture, distribute, market and sell Nathan's product, but the licenses had been set to expire in March 2032.

+Successfully closing the acquisition will secure Smithfield’s rights to this iconic brand into perpetuity.